 Recommended Age Range: 5-10 years

 Art doesn’t just exist in galleries and museums - it’s all around us, it can be found in subways stations, commissioned public sculptures, brightly colored murals, or street art!
 This week, we’ll be studying the works of contemporary artists whose work is on public display in cities all over the world.
-We’ll build polymer clay sculptures painted in bold hues, inspired by the ways we get around in the city.
+We’ll build clay sculptures painted in bold hues, inspired by the walls we see all around in the city.
 We’ll find inspiration in public art found in subway stations and artists like Xenobia Bailey to create textile pieces.
 We’ll make mixed-media collages inspired by street artist Johanna Toruño and learn about wheat pasting.
 We’ll discuss the ways each of these artists use their work to interact with and comment on their surroundings and cultures.
 With our Underground Art Week, inspiration is always right around the corner!

 During our Ceramics & Pottery Wheel camp week students explore the various ways in which artists use clay including both handbuilt and on the pottery wheel to manipulate the clay to make functional and sculptural items.
 We will learn all basic techniques involved with throwing on the wheels.
 Beginning with wedging and centering the clay.
 After getting a feel for how the wheel works students will then begin molding the clay into symmetrical, functional forms.
 Through repeated practice, they'll learn to shape the clay as the wheel spins, gaining a feel for the proper thickness and form.
 The students will also get the chance to hand build with clay not only to add to their thrown pieces (handles lids etc.) but to also make pottery by building with slabs, coils and pinching.
 After the pottery air drys the students will learn how to trim their clay projects with clay tools and after the projects are fired in our kiln, they will learn different glazing methods; brushing, dipping, under layering and more giving their pottery completed and finished look.